Customer small business financing solutions delivered through a single, online application.

 Buying a business, as opposed to starting something from scratch, can streamline your path to profitability.
 It can also be less risky, in some cases, if the brand is already successful and established.

-If you’re considering purchasing a small business, this guide will help.
+If you’re considering purchasing an existing small business, this guide will help.
 Learn where to buy a small business, as well as the pros and cons of different business types.

 There are many ways to find small businesses to buy in your area or industry.
 You may want to try multiple methods to discover businesses so you can find the best option for your investing goals.